ddbrennan/git-interview-baseline/README.md

 ```
 $ git branch -a
 * master
-  new-feature
+  video-chat
 ```

-The `*` in front of the branch `master` indicates that `master` is currently our working branch and git tells us that we also have a branch called `new-feature`.
+The `*` in front of the branch `master` indicates that `master` is currently our working branch and git tells us that we also have a branch called `video-chat`.
 If we made a commit right now, that commit would still be applied to our `master` branch.

 ### Switching branches with `git checkout`

-We need to checkout or move into our `new-feature` timeline or branch so that git knows that all commits made apply to only that unit of work, timeline, or branch.
+We need to checkout or move into our `video-chat` timeline or branch so that git knows that all commits made apply to only that unit of work, timeline, or branch.
 We can move between branches with `git checkout <branch name>`.

 ```
 $ git status
 On branch master
 nothing to commit, working directory clean
-$ git checkout new-feature
+$ git checkout video-chat
-Switched to branch 'new-feature'
+Switched to branch 'video-chat'
 $ git status
-On branch new-feature
+On branch video-chat
 nothing to commit, working directory clean
 ```

-We started on `master` and then checked out our `new-feature` branch with `git checkout new-feature`, thereby moving into that timeline.
+We started on `master` and then checked out our `video-chat` branch with `git checkout video-chat`, thereby moving into that timeline.

 **Note: You can create and checkout a new branch in one command using: `git checkout -b new-branch-name`.
 That will both create the branch `new-branch-name` and move into it by checking it out.**

-Let's make a commit in this `new-feature` and get the feature started by making a new file, `new-feature-file` to represent the code for the new feature.
+Let's make a commit in this `video-chat` and get the feature started by making a new file, `video-chat-file` to represent the code for the new feature.

 ```
-$ touch new-feature-file
+$ touch video-chat-file
-$ git add new-feature-file
+$ git add video-chat-file
 $ git commit -m "Started new feature"
-[new-feature 332a618] Started new feature
+[video-chat 332a618] Started new feature
  1 file changed, 0 insertions(+), 0 deletions(-)
- create mode 100644 new-feature-file
+ create mode 100644 video-chat-file
 ```

-You can see the commit we made was made in the context of the `new-feature` branch.
+You can see the commit we made was made in the context of the `video-chat` branch.

 Right as we got started on that feature though, we get another bug report and have to move back into master to fix the bug and then deploy master.
-How do we move from `new-feature` branch back to `master`?
-What will our code look like when we move back to `master`, will we see the remnants of the `new-feature` branch and code represented by the `new-feature-file`?
+How do we move from `video-chat` branch back to `master`?
+What will our code look like when we move back to `master`, will we see the remnants of the `video-chat` branch and code represented by the `video-chat-file`?

 #### Moving back to `master` with `git checkout master`

 You can always move between branches with `git checkout`.
-Since we are currently on `new-feature`, we can move back to master with `git checkout master`.
+Since we are currently on `video-chat`, we can move back to master with `git checkout master`.

 ```
 $ git checkout master
 Switched to branch 'master'
 ```

-And we could move back to `new-feature` with `git checkout new-feature`
+And we could move back to `video-chat` with `git checkout video-chat`

 ```
-$ git checkout new-feature
+$ git checkout video-chat
-Switched to branch 'new-feature'
+Switched to branch 'video-chat'
 ```

 And back again with: